 - Front pay: lost future earnings resulting from the discrimination;

 - Benefits: lost benefits resulting from the discrimination, including health and dental insurance, pension or 401(k) plans, stock options, and profit sharing;

-- Emotional distress damages: mental or emotional injuries (i.e. pain and suffering) resulting from the discrimination;
+- Compensatory damages: mental or emotional injuries (i.e. pain and suffering), medical expenses, job search costs, etc. resulting from the discrimination;

 - Punitive damages: a monetary award in malicious or reckless cases, which is designed to punish the employer and deter the employer from repeating its discrimination;

 - Attorney fees and costs: an award to cover attorney fees and costs, such as court fees and expert witness fees.